 WATCH: How a Black photographer felt capturing Jan.
 6 chaos

-Against this backdrop, the committee was speaking to a divided America.
-Most TV networks carried the hearing live, but Fox News Channel did not.
+Against this backdrop, the committee was speaking to a divided America, ahead of the fall midterm elections when voters decide which party controls Congress.
+Most TV networks carried the hearing live.
+Fox News Channel did not.

-Republican Rep. Cheney, the daughter of former Vice President Dick Cheney, outlined what the committee has learned about the events leading up to that brisk January day when Trump sent his supporters to Congress to "fight like hell" for his presidency.
+Cheney, the daughter of former Vice President Dick Cheney, outlined what the committee has learned about the events leading up to that brisk January day when Trump sent his supporters to Congress to "fight like hell" for his presidency as lawmakers undertook the typically routine job of certifying the previous November's results.

 Court documents show that members of the Proud Boys and Oath Keepers were discussing as early as November a need to fight to keep Trump in office.
 Leaders both groups and some members have since been indicted on rare sedition charges over the military-style attack.